rohitsotra0212/LangGraph-Codes/Case_Study/README.md

-Healthcare AI System
+Healthcare AI System:

 Read two CSV's and merged on the basis of "Patient_Number" on fly(at runtime)

-Pass merged data to AI to generate Health Analysis
+Pass merged data to AI to generate Health Analysis with Structured Output